aunetx/deezer-linux/README.md

 [![Build](https://github.com/aunetx/deezer-linux/actions/workflows/build.yml/badge.svg)](https://github.com/aunetx/deezer-linux/actions/workflows/build.yml)
 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/aunetx/deezer-linux)](https://github.com/aunetx/deezer-linux/releases/latest)

 This repo is an UNOFFICIAL linux port of the official windows-only Deezer app.
-Being based on the windows app, it allows downloading your songs to listen to them offline!
+Being based on the native Windows app, it allows downloading your songs to listen to them offline!

 It packages the app in a number of formats: